CloudWanderer-io/CloudWanderer/doc_source/examples.rst

     >>> role.inline_policy_attachments['PolicyNames']
     ['test-role-policy']

-Or we can do it with the :attr:`~cloudwanderer.cloud_wanderer_resource.CloudWandererResource.subresource_urns` property.
+Or we can do it with the :attr:`~cloudwanderer.cloud_wanderer_resource.CloudWandererResource.dependent_resource_urns` property.

 .. doctest ::